CISCO-METZ-GROUP/MeshChain/README.md

 ```
 vim MeshChain/src/initiate_traces.py
 ```
-To run the script, run the following on a seprate console in one of the clusters
+To run the script, run the following command on a seprate console in one of the clusters.
 ```
 python MeshChain/src/initiate_traces.py
 ```